apify/actor-scraper/docs/common/partials/build-page-function.md

 ![Overview of data to be scraped](../img/scraping-practice.webp)

-We've already scraped number 1 and 2 in the [Getting started with Apify scrapers](https://apify.com/docs/scraping/tutorial/introduction) tutorial, so let's get to the next one on the list: Title
+We've already scraped number 1 and 2 in the [Getting started with Apify scrapers](https://apify.com/docs/scraping/tutorial/introduction) tutorial, so let's get to the next one on the list: title.